ArmaAchilles/Achilles/README.md

 - Simplified Chinese
 - Traditional Chinese

 If your language is not on the list, the English localization will be used.
-New translations are welcome (check out [How to Contribute](#how-to-contribute)).
+We welcome any new translations (check out [How to Contribute](#how-to-contribute)).

 ## Getting Started
 Below is what you need to know to get Achilles up and running: